crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: T-shirt, Stickers, Limited edition Swag
 - **Requirements**:
-    - Get a T-shirt for every accepted pull request
+    - Get a T-shirt for 1 or more Accepted pull requests
     - Get a T-shirt + limited edition swag for 4+ Accepted pull requests
 - **How to sign up**: No special signup known.
 - **Issues**: Open issues in the [Interledger repositories](https://github.com/interledger)